2007 Seattle Seahawks season: Week 9: at Cleveland Browns

 Coming off of their bye week, the Seahawks flew to Cleveland Browns Stadium for a Week 9 interconference duel with the Cleveland Browns.
-In the first quarter, Seattle took flight as QB Matt Hasselbeck completed a 5-yard TD pass to WR Bobby Engram for the only score of the period.
-In the second quarter, the Browns responded with RB Jamal Lewis getting a 2-yard TD run (with a failed PAT).
-The Seahawks would reply with Hasselbeck completing a 6-yard TD pass to WR D. J. Hackett, along with WR/PR Nate Burleson returning a punt 94 yards for a touchdown.
+In the first quarter, Seattle took flight as quarterback Matt Hasselbeck completed a 5-yard touchdown pass to wide receiver Bobby Engram for the only score of the period.
+In the second quarter, the Browns responded with running back Jamal Lewis getting a 2-yard touchdown run (with a failed extra point).
+The Seahawks would reply with Hasselbeck completing a 6-yard touchdown pass to wide receiver D. J. Hackett, along with wide receiver/punt returner Nate Burleson returning a punt 94 yards for a touchdown.
 Cleveland would end the half with kicker Phil Dawson getting a 19-yard field goal.

-In the third quarter, the Browns began to fight back with Lewis getting a 1-yard TD run.
+In the third quarter, the Browns began to fight back with Lewis getting a 1-yard touchdown run.
 Seattle's response came from kicker Josh Brown who managed to get a 39-yard field goal.
-In the fourth quarter, Cleveland continued to fight hard as Lewis got another 2-yard TD run (followed by a failed 2-point conversion).
+In the fourth quarter, Cleveland continued to fight hard as Lewis got another 2-yard touchdown run (followed by a failed 2-point conversion).
 The Seahawks would then increase its lead with Brown kicking a 26-yard field goal.
-However, the Browns finally took the lead as Lewis got another 1-yard TD run (followed by QB Derek Anderson's 2-point conversion pass to former Seahawk WR Joe Jurevicius).
+However, the Browns finally took the lead as Lewis got another 1-yard touchdown run (followed by quarterback Derek Anderson's 2-point conversion pass to former Seahawks wide receiver Joe Jurevicius).
 Afterwards, Seattle would force overtime as Brown kicked a 22-yard field goal.
 In overtime, the Seahawks got the ball to begin the period.
-However, the drive stalled when Seattle couldn't convert on a 4th & 1.
+However, the drive stalled when Seattle couldn't convert on a 4th and 1.
 Afterwards, Cleveland responded and ended the game with Dawson's game-winning 25-yard field goal.

 With the loss, the Seahawks fell to 4–4.

 Week 10: vs. San Francisco 49ers

 Hoping to rebound from their overtime road loss to the Browns, the Seahawks went home for an NFC West rematch on Monday Night Football with the San Francisco 49ers.
-In the first quarter, Seattle took flight as QB Matt Hasselbeck completing a 1-yard TD pass to TE Will Heller, along with kicker Josh Brown nailing a 20-yard field goal.
-In the second quarter, the Seahawks increased their lead with RB Maurice Morris getting a 6-yard TD run for the only score of the period.
-After a scoreless third quarter, Seattle sealed the victory and the season-sweep in the fourth quarter with Hasselbeck completing a 10-yard TD pass.
+In the first quarter, Seattle took flight as quarterback Matt Hasselbeck completing a 1-yard touchdown pass to tight end Will Heller, along with kicker Josh Brown nailing a 20-yard field goal.
+In the second quarter, the Seahawks increased their lead with running back Maurice Morris getting a 6-yard touchdown run for the only score of the period.
+After a scoreless third quarter, Seattle sealed the victory and the season-sweep in the fourth quarter with Hasselbeck completing a 10-yard touchdown pass.
 This would mark the third straight time that the Seahawks had shut out their opponent on Monday Night Football (5 overall).

 With the win, the Seahawks improved to 5–4 and swept the 49ers.

 Since 2001, Seattle has won 17 out of 21 contests at home against NFC West opponents.